Should I register for a FIG if I’m coming to IntroDUCKtion?

 If I have college credits for one of the FIG courses, can I still take the FIG?

 If you have already completed college credits for one of the courses in a FIG, then do not take that FIG!
 Look for a different one instead.
-Taking this FIG will cause you to take a class for which you already have credit and therefore will not count towards your degree.
+Taking a class that you already have credit for will not count towards your degree.

 What is a Global Bridge FIG?
 Can I take one?